ISQA3420GroupProject/ISQA3420/Presentation.md

   Text here

-## Slide 8 (Discuss Experience/Difficulties)
+## Discuss Experience/Difficulties

  - Get experience using Github
  - Better anderstanding on open sources, licenses an vulnerability.
  - get knowledge in Management principal whithing organization.
  - how relevant digital management will be in organization

-## Slide 9 (Biggest Takeaways)
+## Biggest Takeaways

-Open source: I learnt about open source communities Managing in digital world: I understood that Managing in a digital world is difficult.
+* Open source: I learned about open source communities
+* Managing in digital world: I understood that Managing in a digital world is difficult.
-Revision of concepts like ERD, DFD etc: I got an opportunity to revise topics that I learned in other classes.
+* Revision of concepts like ERD, DFD etc: I got an opportunity to revise topics that I learned in other classes.
-Taking care of social responsibility is very important Learn to work in a group and team
+* Taking care of social responsibility is very important.
+* Learned to work in a group.